Prostate Cancer Genetic Testing

 Our experts at Jefferson's Clinical Cancer Genetics Service will work with you to identify if you are predisposed to prostate cancer.

-Prostate cancer is a common cancer which affects one in seven American men during their lifetime.
-About 5 to 10 percent of all prostate cancers are hereditary, meaning that an increased risk for the disease runs in the family or an individual has a high chance of developing prostate cancer during his life, particularly at a young age.
+For some patients, their prostate cancer is hereditary.
+In fact, about five to 10 percent of all prostate cancers are hereditary.
+This means, an increased risk for prostate cancer runs in the family or an individual has a high chance of developing prostate cancer during his life, particularly at a young age.

 Genetic Testing Criteria for Hereditary Prostate Cancer